omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

                 custom wizard page files automatically count as nontemplates, so they don't have to be listed.

-The "New OMNeT++ Project" wizard also recognizes the following options.
+The 'New OMNeT++ Project' wizard also recognizes the following options.
 These options can be overridden from custom wizard pages.

 addProjectReference::